 Finally, as I mentioned earlier since Facebook owns WhatsApp, the data you share can be used for ad targeting.
 And, although you can opt-out of it, this little fact is worth noting.

-If you’re looking for a private messaging app for iPhone or Android, Signal is really the best option out there.
-We chose to review the Signal private messaging app, for several reasons that go beyond encrypted messaging.
-Unlike other encryption-based messenger apps, Signal has always kept itself open-source and transparent, which means users can be sure of what information is Signal withholding.
+If you’re looking for a private messaging app for iPhone or Android, Signal is the best option out there.
+We chose to include a signal messaging app review, for several reasons that go beyond encrypted messaging.
+Unlike other encryption-based messenger apps, Signal instant messaging has always kept itself open-source and transparent, which means users can be sure of what information is Signal withholding.
 This becomes especially relevant in today’s time when data is the new oil, a billion-dollar industry that’s using user data with or without veiled consent.

 Cut to the